Malek23923/getdirections/README.txt

 To do it the other way around use getdirections/location/from/99

+You can also get a map with waypoints getdirections/locations_via/1,2,3,99

-If you have both the starting point and destination vids then you can use
+If you have both the starting point and destination vids then you can use getdirections/locations/1/99

-getdirections/locations/1/99
 Where '1' is the starting point vid and 99 is the destination vid (note the 's' in locations)

+Get Directions API
 There are functions available to generate these paths:

 getdirections_location_path($direction, $vid)